PlanonArjun/playwrightframework/README.md

-# playwright-e2e-tests
+# marketplace-e2e-tests
-Test Repo for all things e2e, will be using this for our e2e project initiative
+Repo to house code needed for marketplace application tests

 First time setup (run in terminal in the playwright-e2e-tests directory):
 * NOTE!
 YOU WILL NEED TO DOWNLOAD AQUA IF YOU DON'T HAVE THE PAID VERSION OF INTELLIJ www.jetbrains.com/aqua/download